Iarnród Éireann apologise for seven-hour train journey from Cork to Dublin

-Iarnród Éireann has apologised and offered a full refund to customers after one of its trains took almost seven hours to travel from Cork to Dublin.
+Iarnród Éireann has apologised and offered a full refund to customers after one of its trains took almost seven hours to travel from Cork to Dublin, writes Conall Ó Fátharta.

 The power fault immobilised the train and also affected power systems on board, including lighting and air conditioning.